 Continuing my intermittent posts with renewed intention…..
 The text I posted in the Spring of this year will now serve as my “MANIFESTO FOR THE TIME BEING…”

-During these last two years of the Covid pandemic, with less opportunities to share the work through live, presential encounters, I have considered the posssibilities of on-line substitutes.
-Of necessity, many people involved in the body-life therapies and wellbeing movements, accustomed to offer clinical treatments and classes in exercise and self help methods have looked for ways to support their clients and students and have extended their work on-line.
-But I have been less inclined to join this trend.
+During the last two to three years since the outbreak of the Covid pandemic, with less opportunities to share the work through live, presential encounters, I considered the posssibilities of on-line substitutes.
+Of necessity, many people involved in the body-life therapies and wellbeing movements, accustomed to offer clinical treatments and classes in exercise and self help methods have looked for ways to support their clients and students and so extended their work on-line.
+I have been less inclined to join this trend.
 Admittedly, I am of an older generation, less skilled in managing the technical aspects and intense demands of the electronic information age, but I also believe that changing times offer constant opportunities to review our priorities, decisions and actions.
 At this stage of our long journey together, how and what are we learning as individuals and as a community while the Covid pandemic and other pre-existing and newer crises continue to press us on all sides?

 Professional Shiatsu therapists might question the long established clinical model where “clients” are dependent therapy consumers and we are the experts.
 Why go back to this old pattern?
 Typical one-to-one treatment sessions in Shiatsu can and should be detached from the medical (diagnostic) model whenever possible and re-envisioned as enabling steps towards emancipation, self-knowledge and empowerment….. through touch….. we have simpler ways of communicating